PostgreSQL

 Initial sync

 When Fivetran connects to a new database, we first copy all rows from every table in every schema for which we have SELECT permissions (except for those that you excluded on your Fivetran dashboard) and add Fivetran-generated columns.
 We copy the tables in ascending size order (from smallest to largest).
 We copy rows by performing a SELECT statement on each table.
-For large tables, we copy a limited number of rows at a time so that we don't have to start the sync over from the beginning if our connection is lost midway.
+For large tables, we copy a limited number of rows at a time so that we don't have to start the sync over from the beginning if the connection to your source is lost midway.

 Updating data